Fife/MSU-Robotics-Club/README.md

 4) Upload the lua script to the simulation window by pressing the gear buttong

 5) Press the play button in the simulation window to start the simulation

+6) Once simulation has finished, navigate to the output directory and run gprMax on the .out files